mandeep170/projectjellyfish/README.md

  - Confirm the product was added
     - Navigate to Store > Products
-    - Locate and confirm the product was added to the store Add the product to the Display reference Node on the marketplace
+    - Locate and confirm the product was added to the store

  - Navigate to Content > Add Content > Product
  - Enter the Product Name
  - Enter a Description for the product